Ratfink/kaylee/README.md

 once the sentences.corpus file has been created, run the language_updater.sh script to automate the process of creating and downloading language files.

 ###Examples
-To run blather with the GTK UI and start in continuous listen mode:
+* To run blather with the GTK UI and start in continuous listen mode:
 `./Blather.py -i g -c`

-To run blather with no UI and using a USB microphone recognized and device 2:
+* To run blather with no UI and using a USB microphone recognized and device 2:
 `./Blather.py -m 2`

-To have blather pass the matched sentence to the executing command:
+* To have blather pass the matched sentence to the executing command:
- `./Blather -p`
+ `./Blather.py -p`

  	**explanation:** if the commands.conf contains:
  **good morning world : example_command.sh**
  then 3 arguments, 'good', 'morning', and 'world' would get passed to example_command.sh as
  `example_command.sh good morning world`

+* To run a command when a valid sentence has been detected:
+	`./Blather.py --valid-sentence-command=/path/to/command`
+	**note:** this can be set in the options.yml file
+* To run a command when a invalid sentence has been detected:
+	`./Blather.py --invalid-sentence-command=/path/to/command`
+	**note:** this can be set in the options.yml file
 ###Finding the Device Number of a USB microphone
 There are a few ways to find the device number of a USB microphone.